-A North Wales Pub have been left out of pocket due to leaving their card processing machine in training mode over the bank holiday weekend.
+A North Wales Pub has been left out of pocket due to leaving their card processing machine in training mode over the bank holiday weekend.

-The staff at The Holland Hotel, Llanfachraeth took over £600 in till receipts via their PDQ card merchant machine which was set in ‘training mode’.
+The staff at The Holland Hotel, Llanfachraeth in Anglesey took over £600 in till receipts via their credit card machine which was set in ‘training mode’.
 Pubs obviously take card machine payments for drinks and meals, and, over a bank holiday weekend, the pub was full of customers.

 The management team of Liz Mangan and husband Stephen has asked customers to ‘be honest’ and get in touch to hopefully pay their bill again – this time with the payment being correctly processed.

 Cheers!
-Pub appeals to honest drinkers after card machine mistake meant customers not chargedhttps://t.co/3pTqLwkOZ8
+Pub appeals to honest drinkers after card machine mistake meant customers not chargedhttps://t.co/3pTqLwkOZ8— North Wales Live (@northwaleslive) May 31, 2017

 “On Saturday, we accidentally left our card machine on training mode, which meant that all the payments of all the customers who paid by the card that day didn’t get processed.
 We’ve lost out by over £600, which is obviously a massive blow for any small business.

-We at MLA offer Merchant Cash Advance Loans which means pubs and restaurants can raise finance against future credit and debit card sales.
+We at MLA offer merchant cash advances, which means pubs and restaurants can raise finance against future credit and debit card sales.
 Perhaps the perfect facility for when cash flow hits a tight spot.